 Actionable data, positive engagement, capacity building, shared accountability, and strategic partnerships all play an integral role in reducing chronic absence in your district.
 After assessing where you are across all five ingredients, think about the actions your district will take on its own and with the help of community partners.

 What are your next steps?
 Who is responsible for each task?
 When will each task be completed?

 ACTIONABLE DATA What are Key Next Steps?
 Individuals or Groups Responsible Target Date Resources to Leverage 1.
-At least every two weeks (ideally in real time), data on levels of chronic absence are produced and reviewed by a cross-functional district team that also ensures schools accurately enter daily attendance into the district student information system.
-2. At least every two weeks, the district office distributes data on the current levels of chronic absence to individual schools broken down by grades, student sub-groups and categorized by satisfactory, at-risk, moderate, and severe chronic absence.
+At least every two weeks (ideally in real time), attendance data reports (with satisfactory, at risk, moderate and severe chronic absence) are produced and reviewed by a cross-functional district team that also ensures schools accurately enter daily attendance into the district student information system.
+2. At least every two weeks (ideally in real time), the district office distributes attendance data to individual schools broken down by grades, student sub-groups and categorized by satisfactory, at-risk, moderate, and severe chronic absence.
 3. The district office ensures that students and parents have access to attendance data that is easy to understand and alerts them to when a student is academically at risk due to poor attendance.
-4. The district office publicly reports on a regular basis aggregate attendance and chronic absence data by school and grade level.
+4. The district office publicly reports on an annual basis aggregate and disaggregated attendance and chronic absence data by school, grade level and ESSA sub-groups.

 POSITIVE ENGAGEMENT What are Key Next Steps?
 Individuals or Groups Responsible Target Date Resources to Leverage 1.
-District leaders clearly and consistently convey messages about the importance of daily attendance and reducing absences to parents, the general public and key stakeholders via flyers, handbooks, back-to-school letters, and other communications.
+District leaders consistently and clearly promote public awareness about chronic absence, why it matters, and the need for a comprehensive approach in communications to parents, the general public and key stakeholders via flyers, handbooks, back-to-school letters, and other communications.
 2. The district office ensures that schools offer trainings and workshops throughout the year in families' home languages to help them understand the importance of attendance and to engage them in developing solutions to reduce chronic absence.
 3. The district office has explicit attendance protocols for outreach to families when students begin to miss too much school.
 Implementation of protocols is routinely tracked and monitored.
-4. The district office publicly recognizes schools with effective student and family engagement and attendance supports and strategies.
+4. The district office publicly recognizes schools and community partners that demonstrate best practice strategies and achieve measurable reductions in chronic absences.
+These examples are used to inspire action and duplicate best practices.

-CAPACITY BUILDIN G What are Key Next Steps?
-Individuals or Groups Responsible Target Date Resources to Leverage The district office has a widely disseminate comprehensive attendance policy and prac which specifies the roles of district and sche staff and outlines when and how to responstudent absences. tice manual ool-based 2.
-A cross-functional district level team is in plimplement a systemic, tiered support syste schools as the unit of analysis, to reduce chabsence that aligns with existing district init m, with ironic 3.
-The district office provides professional devopportunities to ensure principals, school scommunity partners understand what chrois, why it matters, and have the skills and to implement a tiered approach to reducing absenteeism. taff and nic absence 4.
-The district office ensures that district-leve attendance staff understands the national, local regulations related to attendance and equipped to support schools in implementi practices to improve attendance. state and are
+CAPACITY BUILDING What are Key Next Steps?
+Individuals or Groups Responsible Target Date Resources to Leverage 1.
+The district office has a widely disseminated, comprehensive attendance policy and practice manual that clearly lays out why attendance matters, describes what schools can do to build a positive culture of attendance and outlines strategies for reducing chronic absence.
+2. A cross-functional district level team is in place to implement a systemic, tiered support system, with schools as the unit of analysis, to reduce chronic absence that aligns with existing district initiatives.
+3. The district office makes professional development on chronic absence widely available and integrated with resources to support improved student behavior.
+4. The district office ensures that district-level attendance staff understands the national, state and local regulations related to attendance and are equipped to support schools in implementing best practices to improve attendance.